Inverting Gradient Attacks Makes Powerful Data Poisoning: Framework

 The attacker's goal is to perform an \textbf{availability attack:} degrading the learner's performances as much as possible.
 We also consider \textbf{slow down attacks}, in which the attacker tries to stall the learning procedure as much as possible.
-This attack is important, considering that companies cannot afford to have their costly trainings to be slowed down.
+This attack is important, considering the costs for training large models and the direct financial repercussion for slowing them down.

-This threat model is inspired from gradient attacks and assumes much more communication between the attacker and the model than in traditional data poisoning threat models.
+This threat model is inspired from gradient attacks and assumes much more communication between the attacker and the model than traditional data poisoning threat models.
 The latter leads to poor availability attacks performance.
 We hypothesized that once we allowed for the same amount of interactions between gradient attacks and data poisoning, the two methods would display far less discrepancy of destructive power than what is currently thought.